AnudeshSaini/Nestle-Dashboard/README.md

  7. Total Quantity sold.

 In Product Details report we will find out
- -> Product category we get maximum and minimum sales -> Product category we get maximum and minimum profit -> Which month we get maximum profit in product category -> Which product we earn less profit
+ -Product category we get maximum and minimum sales

+ -Product category we get maximum and minimum profit

+ -Which month we get maximum profit in product category

+ -Which product we earn less profit

- -> which product we have to work on it so that customers will buy that product.
+ -which product we have to work on it so that customers will buy that product.